• Skip to primary navigation

 • 2 medium sized big onion sliced

-• 2 tbsp tomatoes finely chopped
+• 2 tablespoon tomatoes finely chopped

-• 1 tbsp coriander leaves chopped finely
+• 1 tablespoon coriander leaves chopped finely

 • salt to taste